bayesia logo

 Causal Relationship Finder

-Similar to the Causal Network Generator, this tool designed to build a Causal Network using a predefined set of nodes instead of centering around a single node and generating new nodes.
+Similar to the Causal Network Generator, this tool is designed to generate a Causal Network using a predefined set of nodes instead of centering around a single node and generating new nodes.
+It supports both supervised searches—focusing on a specific target node—and unsupervised searches, where potential causal connections are discovered across the predefined nodes.

 Causal Structural Priors